csecht/count-and-size/README.md

 <sub>Farmed oyster population sample (top); the analyzed back lit image, with annotations (bottom), using a U.S. quarter dollar for the size standard.
 Sample mean was 93.1 mm, n=27.</sub>

 The interactive Python program, `size_it.py`, is a tkinter GUI for OpenCV processing of an image to obtain sizes, means, and ranges of objects in a sample population.
-The distance transform and watershed algorithms are used interactively by setting their parameter values with slide bars and pull-down menus.
-Related image processing factors like contrast, brightness, noise reduction, and filtering are also adjusted interactively, with live updating of the resulting images.
+Distance transform and either watershed or random walker algorithms are used interactively by setting their parameter values with slide bars and pull-down menus.
+Related image preprocessing factors like contrast, brightness, noise reduction, and filtering are also adjusted interactively, with live updating of the resulting images.